cda-tum/mqt-bench/docs/DevelopmentGuide.rst

     .. code-block:: console

+        (venv) $ pip install -e ".[test]"
         (venv) $ pytest

-This installs all dependencies for running the tests in an isolated environment, builds the Python package, and then runs the tests.
+This installs all dependencies necessary to run the tests in an isolated environment, builds the Python package, and then runs the tests.
-The :code:`-r` flag ensures that the environment is reused for subsequent runs.

 Python Code Formatting and Linting
 ----------------------------------